apache/flink/docs/ops/filesystems/azure.zh.md

 wasbs://<your-container>@$<your-azure-account>.blob.core.windows.net/<object-path>
 {% endhighlight %}

-Below shows how to use Azure Blob Storage with Flink:
+See below for how to use Azure Blob Storage in a Flink job:

 {% highlight java %}
 // Read from Azure Blob storage